My-Azure-Projects/Deploying-an-Asp.Net-Core-3.0-Web-API-on-AKS/README.md

-# Docker & Kubernetes Notes
+# Docker & Kubernetes Notesadasdada
 Containirize dotnet core web Api using Docker, push to Azure Container Registry and deploy to Kubernetes cluster in AKS

 ## Pre-requisites